Reduced Exposure to HPHC in Smokers Switching From Cigarettes to Different Versions of THS

 Active Comparator: Cigarette

-Subjects randomized to this arm will participate in 5 days of ad libitum use, in confinement, of the subject's preferred brand of regular (non-mentholated) cigarette between 06:30 AM and 11:00 PM.
+Subjects randomized to this arm participated in 5 days of ad libitum use, in confinement, of the subject's preferred brand of regular (non-mentholated) cigarette between 06:30 AM and 11:00 PM.

-(Every subject will bring a sufficient number of unopened, single-brand packs of CIG for the entire confinement period.)
+(Every subject brought a sufficient number of unopened, single-brand packs of CIG for the entire confinement period.)

 Subject's preferred brand of commercially available regular (non-mentholated) cigarettes.
 (Cigarettes are not provided by the study sponsor.)